Augustine Williams (footballer)

-Augustine "Augi" Williams (born 3 August 1997) is a Sierra Leonean professional footballer who currently plays for Charleston Battery in the USL Championship and the Sierra Leone national football team.
+Augustine "Augi" Williams (born 3 August 1997) is a Sierra Leonean professional footballer who plays as a forward for USL Championship club Pittsburgh Riverhounds and the Sierra Leone national team.

 Club career

+Portland Timbers (2016–2018)

 Williams joined United Soccer League side Portland Timbers 2 on 3 August 2016.
-Additionally, he made his debut for the Portland Timbers in a U.S. Open Cup contest against Seattle Sounders FC on 13 June 2017, scoring Portland's lone goal in the 2-1 defeat.
+Additionally, he made his debut for the Portland Timbers in a U.S. Open Cup contest against Seattle Sounders FC on 13 June 2017, scoring Portland's lone goal in the 2–1 defeat.

+LA Galaxy (2019–2021)

 After two seasons in Portland, Williams joined LA Galaxy II on 28 January 2019.
 On 30 April 2021, he was promoted to the LA Galaxy senior roster.
 In August, however, he signed on loan with San Diego Loyal of the USL Championship.

-Following the 2021 season, William's contract option was declined by the Galaxy.
+Following the 2021 season, Williams' contract option was declined by the Galaxy.

+Charleston Battery (2022–2023)

-On 9 February 2022, Williams signed with USL Championship club Charleston Battery.
-Williams scored in his debut for the club, a match-winner against FC Tulsa on March 12.
-He scored his 50th career goal in the USL Championship regular season on August 12 in a 1-3 victory over New York Red Bulls II.
+On 9 February 2022, Williams signed with USL Championship club Charleston Battery to a two-year contract.
+Williams scored in his debut for the club, a match-winner against FC Tulsa on 12 March.
+He scored his 50th career goal in the USL Championship regular season on 12 August in a 1–3 victory over New York Red Bulls II.
 The striker would lead the team in goals and set a new career-high with 16 goals, along with three assists.
 He additionally became the Battery's first double-digit goalscorer since 2018.
+Williams was garnered All-League Second Team honors following the conclusion of the season.

+Williams enjoyed success in his second year with the Battery, helping lead their turnaround campaign to reach the 2023 USL Championship Final.
+He again led the team in scoring with 16 goals across all competitions and added three assists across 38 games.
+Nine of his goals in 2023 were match-winners.
+Williams was named to the league's Team of the Week four times and won Player of the Week for Week 6.
+In the playoffs, Williams scored two goals and one assist, his second proving to be a match-winner to secure the Eastern Conference title.
+In the title match, Williams scored during the PK shootout as the Battery eventually came up short 2–3 on penalties.
+He became a free agent following the 2023 season.